dev-pedr0/flexbox-site_layout/README.md

 # flexbox-site_layout
-Layout focusing on the use of flexbox
+Layout using HTML 5 and CSS 3 focusing on the use of flexbox